 MCQs Questions for Class 9 Maths Chapter 11 Constructions

-In this 21st century, Multiple Choice Questions (MCQs) play a vital role to prepare for a competitive examination.
-CBSE board has also brought a major change in its board exam patterns.
-Now-a-days, a total of 10 MCQs questions are asked in the class 10 board examination.
+In this 21st century, Multiple Choice Questions (MCQs) play an important role to prepare for a competitive examination.
+Now-a-days, MCQs questions are asked in CBSE board examinations as well.
+In most of the competitive examinations, only MCQ Questions are asked.

 MCQs Questions for Class 9 Maths Chapter 11 Constructions